New Whitney Museum

 Whitney and the City

 The partnership between the City and the Whitney Museum also keeps the Gansevoort Meat Market—a celebrated local business—in the neighborhood for the next 20 years.
 The Gansevoort Meat Market, a cooperative of independently-owned businesses under lease with the City that specialize in wholesale distribution and processing of meat for many of the region’s top restaurants and hotels, has been operating at the same site since 1974, with meat businesses existing there since the 1950s.
-The lease, previously set to expire in 2014, has now been extended to 2031 with new boundaries to allow for the development of the new Whitney Museum and adjacent High Line support facility, ensuring that Manhattan’s only meat cooperative continue its important role in the City’s industrial sector.
+The lease, previously set to expire in 2014, has now been extended to 2031 with new boundaries to allow for the development of the new Whitney Museum and adjacent High Line support facility, ensuring that Manhattan’s only meat cooperative continue its important role in the city’s industrial sector.

 Whitney and the Meatpacking District